-On the other hand, recent refined numerical simulations show that even more complex fits, in which the universal dependence on $\nu_c$ breaks slightly, are necessary for high precision work, with the fitting parameters depending on redshift.
-The functions that best fit numerical simulations continue to evolve somewhat as those simulations improve - especially because the high redshift case is relatively unexplored thus far - so we will use the simple form of equation (3.46) for the calculations in this book.
-Results for the associated comoving density of halos of different masses at different redshifts are shown in Figure 3.6.
+However, recent refined numerical simulations show that even more complex fits, in which the universal dependence on v_c breaks slightly, are necessary for high precision work, with the fitting parameters depending on redshift.
+The functions that best fit numerical simulations continue to evolve somewhat as those simulations improve-especially because the high redshift case is relatively unexplored thus far-so we will use the simple form of equation (3.46) for the calculations in this book.
+Results for the associated comoving density of halos of different masses at different redshifts are shown in Figure 3.10.

-Figure 3.8 also shows $f{\rm coll}$ , or the fraction of mass above a given threshold (here shown as a function of $T{\rm vir}$ ).
+Figure 3.12 also shows $f{\rm coll}$, or the fraction of mass above a given threshold (here shown as a function of $T{\rm vir}$).
 The solid curves take the improved mass function in equation (3.46), while the dotted curves take the simpler (but less accurate) form of equation (3.38).
-The three sets of curves show the fraction in halos with $T{\rm vir} > 10^3, 10^4$ , and $10^5$ K. We will see later that the middle value here corresponds to the threshold for efficient star formation before reionization, while the last is approximately the threshold for star formation after reionization.
-Note that, in all cases, $f{\rm coll}$ increases extremely rapidly at high redshifts, since (at least at z>10) all of these halos are far out on the exponential tail of the mass function.
-Also note that the simple Press-Schechter prescription tends to underestimate the abundance of high-mass halos - and thus drastically underestimate $f{\rm coll}$ when halos are rare - but slightly overestimates the abundance of low-mass halos (visible in the $T{\rm vir}>10^3$ K curves near $z\sim5$ ).
+The three sets of curves show the fraction in halos with $T{\rm vir} > 10^3$, 10^4 , and 10^5 K. We will see later that the middle value here corresponds to the threshold for efficient star formation before reionization, while the last is approximately the threshold for star formation after reionization.
+Note that in all cases, $f{\rm coll}$ increases extremely rapidly at high redshifts, since (at least at z > 10) all these halos are far out on the exponential tail of the mass function.
+Also note that the simple Press-Schechter prescription tends to underestimate the abundance of high-mass halos-and thus drastically underestimates $f{\rm coll}$ when halos are rare-but slightly overestimates the abundance of low-mass halos (visible in the $T{\rm vir} > 10^3$ K curves near $z \sim 5$).